Richard Fagan was a resident of Tyrrell and later Washington Counties. In 1777 he along with his brothers and… Read More

 William Fagan was a resident of Tyrrell County.
 In 1777 he and his brothers swore three oaths of secrecy before … Read More

 Reuben Fairchild (d.
 1779) was a resident of Chowan County.
-In 1778 he signed an oath swearing his allegiance to the State of North Carolina and promising to report any treasonous conspiracies that might threaten North Carolina's independence.… Read More
+In 1778 he signed an oath swearing his allegiance to the State of North Carolina and promised to report any treasonous conspiracies that might threaten North Carolina's independence… Read More

 Henry J. Faison was born on January 31, 1857, in Faison, North Carolina.
 Faison was a farmer in Duplin County, North Carolina.
 He died in Faison on August 19, 1944.